Can you reverse a cavity? You might have asked yourself many times. When it comes to oral health, this is one of the most problems faced by patients.

-Another way to reduce the risk of these injuries is through the use of fluoride, which strengthens teeth.
-A dentist can assess your caries risk and suggest an appropriate fluoride treatment.
+Another way to reduce the risk of these injuries is through the use of hydroxyapatite, which strengthens teeth.
+A dentist can assess your caries risk and suggest an appropriate treatment.

 As it is a process in its early stages, it can be interrupted.
 It can even be reversed.
-Fluoride and other preventative methods help an early-stage tooth to heal on its own (remineralization).
+Hydroxyapatite and other preventative methods help an early-stage tooth to heal on its own (remineralization).

 Once this worsens and there is cavitation in the enamel, only the dentist can restore the tooth.
 In this case, this the standard treatment.
 If a drill is needed, the dentist will numb the area.
 If it requires the use of a laser, anesthesia is usually not necessary.
 The affected tooth structure is removed and the hole is filled.